AlphaOne1/geany/README.md

 $ go get github.com/AlphaOne1/geany
 ```

 Getting Started
 ---------------

 ### Simple Case

-Assuming a file `logo.tmpl` as this one:
+Assuming a file `logo.tmpl` like this one:

 ```text
    ..